 Digitalia Film Library - Streaming films available to watch online, mostly foreign language but also has some classic American cinema.
 Includes feature films as well as documentaries.

 Freegal allows users to download up to 5 music track downloads a week from the Sony Music catalog.
 All selections are DRM-free in mp3 format.
-Patrons use their library card to download items (Freegal Music downloads are not available with the e-card).
+Patrons use their library card to download items.

 hoopla is a digital media platform that gives access to digital entertainment content from either mobile devices such as smartphones and tablets and/or via any browser. hoopla offers e-books, e-comics, full length feature movies, episodic television programming, full musical albums and unabridged audiobooks.